SecureWebApp/secure-web-app/README.md

 #### DataAccess

-The `DataAccess` service allows for interactions with an underlying mysql database.
-The connection specification used to connect to the mysql database server can be found in `.env` under `app database`.
+The `DataAccess` service allows for interactions with an underlying MySQL database.
+The connection specification used to connect to the MySQL database server can be found in `.env` under `app database`.
 Note that these values should not be changed unless the deployment structure is  subject to change as well (for a more detailed breakdown of the deployment structure of the application see [Deployment](#deployment)).

 `DataAccess` offers an interface called `db.js` located in [`src/database`](src/database/db.js), which can be imported using `require(process.database)`.